Food irradiation is used in more than 50 countries to destroy bacteria and pests and to extend the shelf life of food.

 In Australia and New Zealand, herbs and spices, herbal infusions, and some fruits and vegetables can be irradiated.

-FSANZ has established that there is a technological need to irradiate these foods, and that there are no safety concerns or significant loss of nutrients when irradiating these foods.
+We have established that there is a technological need to irradiate these foods (namely, pest disinfestation and bacterial decontamination), and that there are no safety concerns or significant loss of nutrients when irradiating these foods.

 How can I tell if food has been irradiated?